 6. Control of Corruption (CC) – capturing perceptions of the extent to which public power is exercised for private gain, including both petty and grand forms of corruption, as well as "capture" of the state by elites and private interests.

 The Worldwide Governance Indicators were updated every two years between 1996 and 2002.
 After 2002, they are updated on a yearly basis.
+Annual updates are released at the end of September of each year with data through the previous calendar year.

 No, 1996 will remain our starting year.
 As we go back in time, we would have to drop several of our sources as they became available only in recent years.
 Dropping sources would decrease both the precision of our estimates (i.e. higher standard error) and the interpretation of changes over time (as a country relative position could be affected by the subtraction of sources rather than an actual change in its performance).